-Aegina island Greece lies in the Argo Saronic bay off the Greek mainland and can even be seen from the centre of Athens.
-Aegina is closer to Athens' centre than some of the city's northern suburbs.
+Aegina island lies in the Argo Saronic bay off south of Athens and it can even be seen from the centre of the capital.
+It is even closer to Athens' centre than some of the city's northern suburbs.

-Many of the 12,000 people who live on Aegina commute to the capital to work.
-Aegina is also a popular weekend retreat and a favoured retirement island for many well-heeled Greeks.
+Many of the 12,000 people who live on Aegina commute to the capital to work and the island is a popular weekend retreat and a favoured retirement island for many well-heeled Greeks.

-The main Aegina resorts can get swamped with day trip visitors, especially at the weekends when Aegina Town suffers the suburban problems of street parking and night-time traffic noise.
+The main resorts may get swamped with day trip visitors, especially at the weekends and Aegina Town even suffers the suburban problems of linited street parking and night-time traffic noise.

 Aegina is roughly triangular shaped island, about eight miles by six.
 To the north and west are fertile coastal plains, noted for crops of pistachios, almonds and figs.

-There are several important historical sights on Aegina including the The 5th century BC Doric temple of Aphaia, the ruins of a village at Paliohora and the remarkable church of Agia Nektariou.
+There are several important historical sights here including the The 5th century BC Doric temple of Aphaia, the ruins of a village at Paliohora and the remarkable church of Agia Nektariou.